 Finding a Colocation Center That Meets Your Needs

-Key features to look for in a colocation provider include:
+Key features & solutions to look for in a colocation provider include:

 - Hardware.
 Although many customers own their own servers, some colocation centers rent out servers and hardware necessary to run daily operations.
 Leasing hardware is a great option for businesses who would like to eliminate the cost of ongoing hardware refreshes.